jbostoen/itop-jb-report-generator/readme.md

 This extension is offered for free, pull requests are appreciated.
 Since many organizations require their own reports, there are no default reports included.
 Get in touch for support or to get some reports developed for your organization.

+There is also a pro version which introduces the ability to **schedule periodic** reports by e-mail.

+Reports can include maps, QR-codes, different graphs than in iTop, ...

 ## Requirements